Bullet journals are beautiful and fun to keep, and they also keep you organized, and can put much-needed calm into your life.

-Project planning pages are great to have for your projects.
-They can be concise plans of everything needed for a particular project, with deadlines, to do lists etc.
+These are great to have for any projects you may have ongoing.
+They can be concise plans of everything needed for a particular project, with deadlines, to do lists, steps for success, and more.

-Daily Pages.
-These can set out what you need to do every day, with to do lists, notes etc.
+These can set out what you need to do every day, with to do lists, notes and more.

-Lists.
-You can keep all kinds of lists.
+You can keep all kinds of lists in your journal, for just about anything.
 A list of birthdays and special occasions.
 A list of what you have spent, lists of your savings balance, basically a list of just about anything you want.

 Watch this You Tube video for information on Bullet Journaling 101.